cjh7/cjh7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Jihoon Chung who is a Ph.D. candidate, under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Tech and scheduled to defend in Spring 2023.
-During my Ph.D. study, I accomplined  I am currently in the job market, and looking for an academic job.
+My name is Jihoon Chung who is a Ph.D. candidate, under the supervision of Dr. Zhenyu (James) Kong in the Grado Department of Industrial and Systems Engineering at Virginia Tech.
+During my Ph.D. study, the research I accomplished contributed to both quality assurance in the advanced manufacturing process, and methodological novelties.
+I am currently in the job market and looking for an academic job.

 Education
 ======